All Episodes

 That's got to stop.

-And, you know, this is the Democrat dream of the defund the police, of kneecapping police so much and the criminal justice system to allow the kind of recurring, unaccountable criminal behavior, which compounds and ends up destroying.
+And, you know, this is the Democrat dream of the defund the police, of kneecapping police so much and the criminal justice system to allow the kind of recurring, unaccountable criminal behavior which compounds and ends up destroying.

 It's always the poorest folks that suffer the most.

-And remember, Washington, D.C. re-elected Marion Berry after he was caught on camera smoking crack with hookers, and they re-elected him back into the city council.
+And remember, Washington, DC re-elected Marion Berry after he was caught on camera smoking.

 So this is a city that has long teetered on criminal chaos and a very different idea of what is clean and orderly and just.

-But what we really need to do is to lock up the worst of the worst.
+Deploying the National Guard, good deterrent effect, but what we really need to do is to lock up the worst of the worst.

-What's happened with inner city families where the federal government has taken over for fathers.
+And again, this is also the compounding problem of what's happened with inner city families where the federal government has taken over from fathers.

-And it has compounded feral behavior.
+And it has compounded fair behavior.

-And I feel bad for the kids, but I really feel bad for the society that is having to deal with that rampant criminal behavior.
+And I feel bad for the kids, but I really feel bad for the society that is having to do deal with that rampant criminal behavior.

 natalie winters

-I think they've had their hands shackled by just woke ideology and very progressive policies that are, I don't know what they're guided by, having spent some time here in Washington.
+I think they've had their hands shackled by just woke ideology and very progressive policies that are I don't know what they're guided by having spent some time here in Washington.

 I think it's quite demonic and just evil what these people are motivated by.

-They worship death, and that's what you're seeing on full display.
+They worship death and that's what you're seeing on full display.

 unidentified